partkeepr/PartKeepr/README.md

 This project is currently in alpha stage.
 Code quality is improving constantly.
 However, this project is not ready for production yet.
 Please try it out, but handle with care!

+Note that currently some major refactoring takes place, if you want to keep track of the new development branch, please visit https://github.com/partkeepr/PartKeepr/tree/sf2migration.

 Demo Site
 ---------